TeemahLwittySwiffyFwarry/TeemahLwittySwiffyFwarry/README.md

 - 👋 Hi, I’m @TeemahLwittySwiffyFwarry
 - 👀 I’m interested in Software Development and I need great assistance from the proffessional here.
-- 🌱 I’m currently learning C language and python
+- 🌱 My skills on the Front-End are: HTML, CSS, Javascript, JQuery, Bootstrap, API and ReactJS
+- My skills on the Back-End development are: SQL database, Python and Django.
+I'm currently learning nodeJs/Express JS and moving on to nestJs
 - 💞️ I’m looking to collaborate on programmers who have more knowledge than I do to guide me.
 - 📫 You can reach me on my mail (oladosuoluwayemisi@gmail.com)